 - Demote the test case to a lower priority.
-Normally release criteria revolve around the highest priority test cases.
-If this scenario truly isn’t core then the test case should be lower priority anyway and your release criteria can stomach some failures in that category at ship-time.
+Frequently release criteria revolve around the highest priority test cases.
+If this scenario truly isn’t core then the test case should be a lower priority anyway and your release criteria can stomach some failures in that category at ship-time.
 Note that chunking the test case per below can also help with this situation (creating some high priority test cases and some low priority test cases)

 - Remove the test case.
 If no longer relevant to the product, get rid of it and close off the legacy bug.